rdntech14/JavaSerializationDeserialization/README.md

 ![Alt text](/serialization_deserialization.png?raw=true "Optional Title")

+**Note**

-Note : Class has to implement Serializable interface
+1) Class has to implement Serializable interface

-ObjectInputStream & ObjectOutputStream can be used to read object and write object.
+2) ObjectInputStream & ObjectOutputStream classes can be used.

+3) readObject & writeObject methods can be used from ObjectInputStream & ObjectOutputStream classes